pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 }
 ```

-This returns information which denotes all the paths under the `blog/*` slug we need a static file built for.
+This returns information which denotes all the paths under the `blog/*` slug we need to handle in a static manner.

 ### Page content